 Registration form using tkinter validation for empty fields

-- In this section, we will see the code for identifying the empty fields in the Python Tkinter Registration form, we will see how we can make this mandatory for the user to provide input in the respective text field or selection fields like Radiobutton and OptionMenu.
+- In this section, we will see the code for identifying the empty fields in the Python Tkinter Registration form.
+We will see how we can make this mandatory for the user to provide input in the respective text field or selection fields like Radiobutton and OptionMenu.

 - We have used a simple strategy to do so.
-We are checking each Entry field and every time the user has provided input we are incrementing the check_counter variable by 1.
+We are checking each Entry field, and every time the user has provided input, we are incrementing the check_counter variable by 1.

-- We have the count of total Entry Fields now we are checking check_count with the total number of fields.
-If they are equal then the application will proceed and save the data otherwise it will throw an error message for the respective empty field.
+- We have the count of total Entry Fields.
+Now we are checking check_count with the total number of fields.
+If they are equal, then the application will proceed and save the data; otherwise, it will throw an error message for the respective empty field.

 - Enter Password